MileHacker Logo

 Local SIM Cards & Mobile Providers

 Safaricom, Airtel, and Telkom Kenya are the main mobile network providers.
-Safaricom typically has wide coverage and M-Pesa mobile money.
+Safaricom typically has wide insurance coverage and M-Pesa mobile money.
 Purchase SIM cards at the airport or official stores in Kakamega town using your passport for registration.

 Staying Connected